sandra-0492/currency-converter-react/README.md

 # Currency converter

-A simple **currency converter** that allows you to convert Polish currency to Euro, US dollar and Canadian dollar.
+A simple and user-friendly **currency converter** that allows you to convert currencies in real time.

 ![Currency Converter](https://github.com/sandra-0492/currency-converter-react/blob/main/Screenshot.png?raw=true)